-Count number of steps

-When counting for the number of steps, count the tread noses to determine the number of steps.
+Count the number of steps When counting for the number of steps, count the tread noses to determine the number of steps.

-Fond stairs angle

-Be sure to lay the digital level across a number of treads(steps) using a straight edge (a board or a long level).

-Measure the overall length
+Find stairs angle Be sure to lay the digital level across a number of treads(steps) using a straight edge (a board or a long level).
+Measure the overall length When determining the overall length, measure the horizontal distance from the edge of the nosing on the first tread at the bottom of the staircase to the edge of the nosing on the floor/landing at the top of the staircase.

+Measure height of finished tread To obtain this measurement, measure the height of a riser from the base tread to the tread of the next stair above it.
+METHOD 2 - WITHOUT DIGITAL LEVEL If the digital level is not an option, follow the five easy steps below to obtain the measurements necessary for your staircase application. for this method to work, You will have to provide us with 2 extra measurements.

+Count the number of steps When counting for the number of steps, count the tread noses to determine the number of steps.

+Measure the overall height The overall height is the distance from the floor or landing at the top of the set of stairs to the floor/landing at the bottom of the set of stairs.

-When determining the overall length, measure the horizontal distance from the edge of the nosing on the first tread at the bottom of the staircase to the edge of the nosing on the floor/landing at the top of the staircase.
+Measure the overall length When determining the overall length, measure the horizontal distance from the edge of the nosing on the first tread at the bottom of the staircase to the edge of the nosing on the floor/landing at the top of the staircase.

+Measure depth of finished tread To obtain this measurement, measure the length of one finished tread (from front to back).

+6

 Measure height of finished tread

-To obtain this measurement, measure the height of a riser from the base tread to the tread of the next stair above it.of the staircase.

-METHOD 2 - WITHOUT DIGITAL LEVEL

-Count number of steps

-When counting for the number of steps, count the tread noses to determine the number of steps.

-Measure the overall height

-The overall height is the distance from the floor or landing at the top of the set of stairs to the floor/ landing at the bottom of the set of stairs.

-Measure the overall length

-When determining the overall length, measure the horizontal distance from the edge of the nosing on the first tread at the bottom of the staircase to the edge of the nosing on the floor/landing at the top of the staircase.

-Measure depth of finished tread

-To obtain this measurement, measure the length of one finished tread (from front to back).

-Measure height of finished tread

-To obtain this measurement, measure the height of a riser from the base tread to the tread of the next stair above it.of the staircase.
+To obtain this measurement, measure the height of a riser from the base tread to the tread of the next stair above it.

 Measure length of nosing

 To obtain the length of the nosing, measure the top edge of the nosing of the first tread to the top edge of the floor/landing nose.
 Do not confuse this measurement with the overall length.